FAQ list for Fall 2009 AST 2002 Section 0004

 on line, so is there any reason I need to come to class?

 A: Uh, yeah, duh!
-You'll probably grasp the material a lot better if you
+You might grasp the material a lot better if you

 actually see it being presented to you.
 Also there are all